What are split cilantro seeds?

 Both trays went into a blackout period.
 Covers were added to the top of the trays, and a 5-pound weight was added to the top of each.
 Then a towel was placed over both trays to exclude light.

-The trays were not stacked on top of each other to keep the weight equal on both trays.
+The trays were not stacked on each other to keep the weight equal on both trays.

 After 4-days in the Blackout